CaryMosley/PoliticalAffiliation/READMETest.md

 <img src="https://github.com/CaryMosley/PoliticalAffiliation/blob/master/heatmap.png">

 ## Conclusions
 We were able to get a relatively accurate broad model using basic census data.
-With easily over a billion dollars spent on election campaigns being able to segment potential voters/consumers into voting blocs is potentially very lucrative.
+With easily over a billion dollars spent on election campaigns, being able to segment potential voters/consumers into voting blocs is potentially very lucrative.
 The finer you can segment the population the more accurate your model and the more effective you can be with your spend.